mosaic-jasondebolt/phoenix/Phoenix/README.md

 database instances, with some support for password rotation as well.
 There is also a CodeBuild job defined in this template that can be used for database migrations within the CI/CD CodePipeline.

+For further detail on the following:

+* Creating a new database stack (without a snapshot)
+* Updating a database stack (without a snapshot)
+* Creating a database stack (with a snapshot)
+* Updating a database stack (with a snapshot)
+* Deleting a database instance
+* Password rotation
+* Finding historical passwords in SSM parameter store
+* Testing Plan for the Lambda password generator

+See <a href="https://docs.google.com/document/d/16UUY3h-4wU372XF8D0Fs1IQ3ABLrO-Vjn5ao2YkB84M/edit#">Phoenix for Datbase Admins</a>

+See [deploy-dev-database.sh](#deploy-dev-databasesh) for more detail.

 #### template-ec2.json
 This template creates an EC2 launch configuration, auto scaling group, security groups, EC2 instances, load balancers, an other EC2 resources.